whaakman/azure-docs.nl-nl/articles/azure-monitor/insights/vminsights-onboard.md

 ### Enable with PowerShell
 To enable Azure Monitor for VMs for multiple VMs or virtual machine scale sets, you can use the PowerShell script [Install-VMInsights.ps1](https://www.powershellgallery.com/packages/Install-VMInsights/1.0), available from the Azure PowerShell Gallery.
 This script iterates through every virtual machine and virtual machine scale set in your subscription, in the scoped resource group that's specified by *ResourceGroup*, or to a single VM or virtual machine scale set that's specified by *Name*.
 For each VM or virtual machine scale set, the script verifies whether the VM extension is already installed.
 If the VM extension is not installed, the script tries to reinstall it.
 If the VM extension is installed, the script installs the Log Analytics and Dependency agent VM extensions.

-This script requires Azure PowerShell module version 5.7.0 or later.
-Run `Get-Module -ListAvailable AzureRM` to find the version.
-If you need to upgrade, see [Install Azure PowerShell module](https://docs.microsoft.com/powershell/azure/azurerm/install-azurerm-ps).
-If you're running PowerShell locally, you also need to run `Connect-AzureRmAccount` to create a connection with Azure.
+This script requires Azure PowerShell module Az version 1.0.0 or later.
+Run `Get-Module -ListAvailable Az` to find the version.
+If you need to upgrade, see [Install Azure PowerShell module](https://docs.microsoft.com/powershell/azure/install-az-ps).
+If you're running PowerShell locally, you also need to run `Connect-AzAccount` to create a connection with Azure.

 To get a list of the script's argument details and example usage, run `Get-Help`.